Testing how much trisubstituted amines can bulk up

-Now a team led by Klaus Banert at the Chemnitz University of Technology has attempted to determine how much steric stress these compounds can tolerate.
-Using 10 previously reported approaches, they synthesized more than a dozen alkylamines that they claim have unprecedented steric crowding (J. Org.
+Now a team led by Klaus Banert at Chemnitz University of Technology has evaluated 10 previously reported approaches to synthesize more than a dozen alkylamines that the researchers claim have unprecedented steric crowding (J. Org.
 Chem.
 2018, DOI: 10.1021/acs.joc.8b00496).

-The team confirmed the synthesis of the highly hindered amines, including those with adamantyl groups, using nuclear magnetic resonance spectroscopy.
-Surprisingly, the researchers detected distinct NMR peaks for protons on identical alkyl groups around the congested amines, indicating that rotation of the substituents was restricted due to the sterics.

-However, despite numerous attempts, the authors were unable to make tri-tert-butylamine, one of the most hindered of tertiary amines.
-“I had to distribute the attempts among several coworkers to minimize frustration,” Banert says.
-He and his colleagues question whether anyone will ever isolate the compound at room temperature.
+Despite numerous attempts, the authors were unable to make tri-tert-butylamine, one of the most hindered of tertiary amines.
+Banert and his colleagues question whether anyone will ever isolate the compound at room temperature.
 Chemists have long debated this idea.

 Join the conversation